harperreed/dylans-stories/story-2/output_0_7.md

 **Octavia took a deep breath and opened her eyes.
 The class was still there.
 She had hoped that somehow closing her eyes would have made them go away.
-Her eyes darted around the room and saw Mrs. Roger’s smile at her, encouraging her to start her talk. **
+Her eyes darted around the room and saw Mrs. Roger’s smile at her, encouraging her to start her talk.**

 **It was the first day of 6th grade and, as was usual at the start of a new school year, they were being forced to talk about what they did over their summer vacation.
 That was the last thing she wanted to talk about.
-Summer had sucked. **
+Sumer had sucked.**

 **Her parents had finally gotten a divorce.
 Which meant no more yelling at each other, not more silent dinners, and no more family.
 Her best friend, Steve, had tried to make her feel better by telling her she would have two Christmases, but that didn’t help.**